 Benefits & Properties of Selected Herbs

-Check out of line of herb garden starter kits here.
+Check out our line of herb garden starter kits here.

-- ASTRAGALUS: The ancient Chinese favored astragalus herbs for its immune system enhancing properties and benefits.
+- ASTRAGALUS: The ancient Chinese favored the astragalus herb for its immune system enhancing properties and benefits.
 It provides support for a healthier spleen and can reduce fatigue brought on by poor spleen function.
 It has been said to lower blood sugar and blood pressure and provide circulation support.
-Also said to provide a variety of benefits to he liver, kidneys and endocrine system.
+Also said to provide a variety of benefits to the liver, kidneys, and endocrine system.

-- BASIL: Basil is the king of culinary herbs and in fact the name ‘basil’ is derived from he Greek word ‘basileus’ which means ‘king’.
+- BASIL: Basil is the king of culinary herbs and, in fact, the name ‘basil’ is derived from the Greek word ‘basileus’ which means ‘king’.
 This culinary herb is a staple of cooking throughout the Mediterranean.
 Adds a distinct, pungent flavor that has been described as mingling of cloves and licorice.
 It is a vital ingredient in Italian cooking and is used in pesto and other Italian sauces.
 It is said to aid digestion and acts as a very mild sedative.

-- CILANTRO: (also called Corriander) Cilantro is used in a wide variety of foods including Caribbean, Indian, Mexican and Asian.
+- CILANTRO: (also called Coriander) Cilantro is used in a wide variety of foods including Caribbean, Indian, Mexican, and Asian.
 Fresh cilantro has a strong fresh, and incredibly distinct flavor.
-It is slow to germinate (sometimes taking up to 2 week) but is easy to grow.
+It is slow to germinate (sometimes taking up to 2 weeks) but is easy to grow.
 One of the most popular culinary herbs around.